 A missed monthly payment is a payment default.
 A missed balloon is a maturity default — and the legal and operational response differs significantly.
 Lenders who treat balloon defaults like standard delinquency lose time and leverage.

-- National foreclosure timelines average 762 days (ATTOM Q4 2024) — a mishandled balloon default can lock capital for two-plus years
+• National foreclosure timelines average 762 days (ATTOM Q4 2024) — a mishandled balloon default locks capital for two-plus years

-- Lender’s first action after missed balloon should be a workout conversation, not immediate foreclosure filing — recovery rates improve with early intervention
+• The lender’s first action after a missed balloon should be a workout conversation, not immediate foreclosure filing — recovery rates improve with early intervention

 Verdict: Treat balloon maturity as a servicing milestone, not a surprise.
 Build advance notice into your process at loan boarding.